Anomaly Video Games

 Captured has several types of entities that have a chance of appearing at any time.
 One entity will chase you, another will only move in the dark, and there is another that you must look away from.
 Your best bet is to put a door between you and the entity before it gets you.

 Dollmare didn’t scream anomaly video games when I originally came across the game.
-Truth be told, I didn’t know what to expect other than you work in a doll factory and there are creepy dolls.
+Truth be told, I didn’t know what to expect other than you work in a doll factory, and there are creepy dolls.
 After diving into the game, the anomaly aspect immediately stood out.
 You have to inspect the dolls and find anomalies.
 If you find an anomaly, you trash the doll.
 If there is no anomaly, you approve the doll.

 Platform 8 stands out from other anomaly video games in the diverse types of anomalies.
 Anomalies can be static and need to be found.
 Some anomalies move or alter the subway car.
 Other anomalies are deadly and can send you back to level 1.
 All anomalies block your way from progression in the game so you’ll need to tread carefully.

 The concept for Project 13 is simple and familiar to other anomaly video games.
 You are in a hospital and limited to exploring a specific hallway.
 A few patients inhabit the halls freely or behind locked doors.
 Your mission is to hunt down and report anomalies.
 If you report correctly, you move on to the next level.
 If not, you have to start over.
-If you get 13 consecutive correct answers, you are free to leave the hospital.
+If you get 13 consecutive correct answers, you can leave the hospital.

 Explore chilling environments ripe with horror.
 The graphics are easy on the eyes, the audio haunts your ears, and there are plenty of anomalies to uncover.
 Shift 87 is a first-person observation game that requires you to report anomalies when they exist or move on if they don’t.